grable0/libsixel/README.md

 [![Build Status](https://github.com/libsixel/libsixel/actions/workflows/build.yml/badge.svg)](https://github.com/libsixel/libsixel/actions/)

+## This is YET NOTHER fork

+Its only purpose is to enable **transparancy** for libsixel.
+It adds a companion function to `sixel_dither_set_transparent`, called `sixel_output_set_transparent` which passes on the color key to the output.
+The output then enables sixel transparancy mode when it encodes a sixel header.

 ## This is a fork

 This is a fork with various improvements and security patches.
 Hayaki Saito, the project's originator and long-time maintainer, disappeared in 1/2020.
 It's unknown what happened to him, he no longer even posts on Twitter.
 This is a continuation by the community.
 Fredrick R. Brennan (@ctrlcctrlv) is lead maintainer.
 For more information see [saitoha/libsixel issue №154](https://github.com/saitoha/libsixel/issues/154).